 Note that any individuals transacting business in Vermont as an investment advisor representative of the federal covered advisor must register with the Division as an investment advisor representative unless an exemption is met.
 Information regarding investment advisor representative registration is contained in 9 V.S.A.
 5404, and on this page: Broker-Dealer Agent & Investment Adviser Representative Registration & Renewal.

-Questions concerning a registration or the registration process may be directed to 802-828-3420 or email@example.com.
+Direct any questions concerning registration or the process to 802-828-3420 or firstname.lastname@example.org.

 Vermont Department of Financial Regulation